laccle323/flipCoin/README.md

 # flip coin Game Documentation

-Follow these steps to run the application:
+Follow these steps to develop the application:

 1. Install the package modules by running the command:
 ```bash